 Upon successful completion of whole program, teachers will be awarded a certificate and verification of contact hours that may be submitted for CEU consideration to the relevant district committee.

-• Can I enroll in two tracks simultaneously?
+• Can I enroll in two tracks simultaneously during the same year?

-• Can I enroll in a second track if I’ve participated in a previous year?
+• Can I enroll in another program track if I’ve participated in the past?

-Yes, per the discretion of institute leadership.
-Email Associate Director Puja Batra-Wells (batra-wells.1@osu.edu).
+Yes, per the discretion of the director.
+Email Program Coordinator Siatta Dennis-Brown (dennis-brown.1@osu.edu).

 • Can I participate if I am educational staff but not a teacher?